ligato/site/content/cnf/cnf-def.md

 draft: false
 ---

+This section defines a CNF, different scenarios where it applies and a composite architecture.
+To build towards that definition, VNFs, cloud-native, container networking and CNF requirements are described.

 ## Virtualized Network Function (VNF)

 Network functions (NF) are physical devices that process packets supporting a network and/or application service.
 Performance, features, scale and operational control are paramount.
 Routers, campus switches and firewalls are NF examples.
 A topology composed of similar or dissimilar interconnected NFs, form a network.
 Interconnected networks are assembled into larger networks supporting a broad range of applications, services, customers, and connectivity.
 This network model applies in all cases, from the Internet all the way down to residential wifi networks, where physical network infrastructure is used.